 - Start by not offering a price list with price breaks.
 Sell each product as an individual masterpiece.

 - Personalization = Face Masks with Name Drops.
-Picture of Grand Kids over an off the shelf design.
+Picture of Grand Kids over an off-the-shelf design.

 - Describe your product differently.
 For example, if you are selling garments, you would not be selling a T-Shirt, you would be selling moisture-wicking activewear garment that is decorated to last the life of the garment.
 Signage is another good example.
-You are not selling a simple sign; rather it is a full-color marketing tool that allows the company to show off their brand while still directing someone to the restroom.
+You are not selling a simple sign; rather it is a full-color marketing tool that allows the company to show off its brand while still directing someone to the restroom.